icon-project/icon-sdk-python/quickstart/README.md

 ### ICX Transfer

-In this example, you can create sending KeyWallet with `TEST_PRIVATE_KEY` and receiving Keywallet.
-And transfer 1 ICX from `wallet1` to `wallet2`.
+In this example, you can create two wallets for sending and receiving ICX to transfer 1ICX from `wallet1` to `wallet2`.

 ```python
 # Wallet for sending ICX